February 26th 2024

 Some Medicare Advantage plans offer more telehealth benefits than Original Medicare.
 You could get remote doctor visits covered no matter where you live, and you may get them covered for a virtual visit from home.
 Keep in mind that Medicare Advantage plans don't have standard out-of-pocket costs in the way that Original Medicare does.
 That means you may have to pay a different out-of-pocket cost for telehealth services depending on your plan.
 Check your plan's summary of benefits to see what expenses you'd be responsible for.

-Telehealth services are helpful for some to receive the healthcare they need.
-If you’re worried about what you may have to pay for seeing a provider remotely, a licensed Medicare Advisor can walk you through how Medicare helps in your situation.
-A Medicare Advisor can also help you understand other care options in case you’re ineligible for telehealth services.
+Telehealth services are helpful for many people to receive the healthcare they need.
+If you're worried about what you may have to pay for seeing a provider remotely, a licensed Medicare Advisor can walk you through how Medicare helps in your situation.
+A Medicare Advisor can also help you understand other care options in case you have questions about what's covered.
 Call us today at 855-900-2427, or schedule an appointment to get the most out of your Medicare benefits.